ryanntt/tangible-multi-display-toolkit/docs/index.md

 - 1st app: Top-down view has starting point of the vehicle
 - 2nd app: Top-down view has pedestrian
 - 3rd app: First-person point of view

 ___
 ## Questions and Support

 We document [known issues in Github](https://github.com/ryanntt/tangible-multi-display-toolkit/issues).
 Please look for existing issues before creating a new one.

 If you have any questions, please feel free to [open an issue ticket in Github](https://github.com/ryanntt/tangible-multi-display-toolkit/issues/new).

 ___
 ## Contributing

-Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.
+Having ideas to enhance toolkit or fix issues?
+Please [create a new pull request](https://github.com/ryanntt/tangible-multi-display-toolkit/compare) and we’ll help you review and merge.